-Digi Kno Pres watch tal wledge servation nework https://github.com/IFCA/lifewatch_osf IFCA Service integration with generic e-l nfrastructures Integration activity and concerned service components version to add some gration actions, not other external. the different. or analysis, using rces.
+Digit Knov Pres vatch aal https://github.com/IFCA/lifewatch_osf IFCA wledge ervation nework IFCA Service integration with § generic e-Infrastructures Integration activity and concerned service componentsOne instance of the last portal release is running at IFCA.
+The developer's team is currently developing the new version to add new features.
+The new version needs a set of integration actio only for the portal components but also with some other external - Standard use of AAI solutions, working with all the different componentsUse of OneData as distributed storage solutionDynamic deployment of running components for analysis, us Virtual Machines or Dockers in FedCloud resourcesCommunication between APIs from components.
 List of requested service components EGI FedCloud: Compute, Storage.
 AARC: AAI.
 INDIGO: Software (IAM, OneData).
-Infrastructure integratio n Description of infrastructure integration activities The portal will use FedCloud computing resources for running the analysis step.
-A standardized AAI solution will be used (INDIGO IAM, AARC) and also distributed storage system (INDIGO OneData). - Training Description of training A set of manuals and Video-tutorials will available in the activities documentation.
+Infrastructure integration Description of infrastructure integration activities The portal will use FedCloud computing resources for running the analysis step.
+A standardized AAI solution will be used (INDIGO IAM, AARC) and also a distributed storage system (INDIGO OneData).
+Training Description of training activities A set of manuals and Video-tutorials will available in the documentation.
 Webinars and workshop will be organized on demand.